How it shapes the landscape

 The beaver is a keystone species and one of nature’s most awesome ecological engineers.
 Through the building of dams, the digging of canals, and the creation of dead wood, beavers create and maintain habitats where an abundance and diversity of life can flourish.
 Dams prevent soil eroded from fields from being lost to the sea.
 Carbon and nutrients are trapped, improving water quality downstream.
 The flow of water is slowed, helping to ameliorate flooding.

-Beavers are vegan and don’t eat fish or other animals.
+Beavers are herbivores, so don’t eat fish (contrary to popular belief) or other animals.
 Studies have shown that young salmon grow faster and are in better condition in areas where beavers live.
 A host of other creatures benefit from their presence including insect, amphibian, bird, and mammal species.

 Where it likes to be